Minetezter/cli_commander/README.md

 All commands are supported on Linux Mint 21, and some commands are supported on other systems too.

+**Very good packge!
+You can actually get the output of commands, assign command output to variables, print command output, and more!**

 # Pip installation:
 **Run this in your command prompt/shell:**